Kudzu contains ingredients that might counteract the effects of alcohol. It might also have effects like estrogen.

 Pregnancy and breast-feeding: There isn't enough reliable information to know if kudzu is safe to use when pregnant or breast feeding.
 Stay on the safe side and avoid use.

 Bleeding or blood clotting disorders: Kudzu might slow blood clotting.
 It might make bleeding and blood clotting disorders worse.

 Hormone-sensitive condition such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Kudzu might act like estrogen.
 If you have any condition that might be made worse by exposure to estrogen, don't use kudzu.

-Liver disease: There is some concern that taking kudzu might harm the liver.
-In theory, kudzu might make liver diseases, such as hepatitis, worse.
+Liver disease: Taking kudzu might harm the liver.
 People with liver disease or a history of liver disease should avoid kudzu.

 Surgery: Kudzu might affect blood sugar levels and might interfere with blood sugar control during and after surgery.
 Stop taking kudzu at least 2 weeks before a scheduled surgery.